nhinguyennn/object-class-intersection/README.md

 # object-class-intersection
 C++ program that creates a Point/Rectangle class, taking 2 objects of the latter class to determine if they intersect or not.
+The project has no other contributors, and does not have current maintaining of the program.
 Instructions and sample output are below:

-In this assignment, you will implement two classes.
+You will implement two classes.

 Point: A Point in a two dimensional plane has an integer x coordinate value and an integer y coordinate value.
 Rectangle: A Rectangle is a class that has three attributes: 1) Point type data that represent the top-left point of the rectangle, 2) integer length and 3) integer width.